 2:110 Qualifications, Term, and Duties of Board Officers

-The Board of Education officers are: President, Vice President, Secretary and Treasurer.
+The School Board officers are: President, Vice President, Secretary, and Treasurer.
 These officers are elected or appointed by the Board at its organizational meeting.

-The Board of Education elects a President from its members for a 2-year term.
+The Board elects a President from its members for a two-year term.
 The duties of the President are to:

-- Focus the Board meeting agendas on appropriate content and preside at all meetings;
+- Focus the Board meeting agendas on appropriate content;

 - Make all Board committee appointments, unless specifically stated otherwise;